Loading...

 Issues teams running this template most often surface in practice:

-Equipment return is captured without naming the actual items that must come back.
+Equipment return is noted in general terms without listing the actual items that must be returned.

 Common use cases